Welcome to

 Senior Planner

-Laura Caughlan has been with the Partnership for Community Development for four years.
+Laura Caughlan has been with the Partnership for Community Development since 2017.
 As the senior planner, she works on grant applications and administration and works with local government and other community groups on community development initiatives.
 She loves living in Hamilton for its quiet neighborhoods and having everything within walking distance.

 “I enjoy the variety in the work I do.
 I’ve worked on projects involving climate action, zoning, outdoor recreation, economic development, farmland preservation, etc., so I’ve built a lot of different skills since I’ve been here.
 I also like being able to see the impacts of my work on the community.”